 Every once in a while I’m reminded that although I’m often rolling with teammates who are twenty years younger than I am, my body just can’t operate at the same physical intensity as it did when I was in my twenties.
 I can tell when I’m pushing it too far by one of several symptoms.
 I sometimes am more prone to injury, fatigue, or even illness.
-I’ve developed a few ways to prevent these symptoms in order to allow me to train as regularly as possible.
+I’ve developed a few ways to prevent these symptoms in order to allow me to train as regularly as possible as one of the few members of my team who train BJJ over 40.

 This may seem obvious, but it’s often difficult to resist the temptation to attend class every day.
 Those of you who practice Brazilian Jiu Jitsu know just how addictive it can be.
 It’s taken a while, but I’ve found three to four times per week to be the sweet spot.
 Any more than that and I begin to feel fatigue, and sometimes even begin to feel sick.
 I also get sloppy on the mat, which can sometimes result in injury or more aches and pains due to pulled muscles.
 I also am careful about balancing the rolling classes with drilling classes.
 If I want to train an extra class, I’ll take a class that focuses more on drilling so that I can at least go through the movements on the mat.

 Even though we’re not all UFC fighters who can sleep ten hours per night to properly recover during their training camps, it’s still absolutely essential to get enough rest to allow our bodies to fully recover from our training.
-This is especially true for those of us who are 40 plus in age.
-BJJ or any other combat sport takes a much bigger toll on the body than playing a round of golf.
+This is especially true for those of us who train BJJ over 40.
+Any other combat sport takes a much bigger toll on the body than playing a round of golf.
 This is also an important for one’s safety and it’s important to be fully alert when doing any combat sport.
 We need to know when to tap, and to have quick reflexes to respond to our opponent’s tap.
 And of course there’s the issue special awareness, performing techniques properly and safely, etc. Personally, I need my seven to eight hours of sleep per night if I’m training regularly.

-Again, this may seem obvious, but there are other aspects to it as well.
+Again, this may seem obvious, but there are other aspects to it as well, and I consider getting proper nutrition to be critical for my Jiu Jitsu training.
 I’ve found myself trying to count calories and have discovered that if I’m training regularly, I’ll sometimes not eat enough calories or hit the right nutrition macros to properly fuel my body.
 First of all, there’s that whole hydration thing.
 When I’m training regularly, I drink water constantly, and most especially following class in order to assist with the recuperation process.
 Second, whenever possible, I try to make sure that the food I’m eating is high in nutritional content.
 Also, following workouts I’ll often eat a banana to make sure I’m getting enough potassium, and I generally try to avoid those heavily sugared sports drinks that try to pass themselves off as being healthy.

 I know some younger practitioners at my Jiu Jitsu academy who claim that to get better at BJJ, you just need to do BJJ and that extra strength and conditioning aren’t so important.
 For those of us in the 40 plus age bracket, that’s not so much the case.
 We need to make sure our bodies are in good shape for the stress that BJJ places on them.
 I find it’s necessary to perform some assistance exercises about once or twice per week.
 I’ve experimented quite a bit and here’s what I’ve found works for me.